ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## Changing the System Service Tools (SST) and Dedicated Service Tools (DST) passwords
 {: #sst-dst}

 By default, the SST and DST passwords are expired.
-To change the password, you need to boot into DST by changing the `SYSVAL QIPLTYPE` value to **1** and redoing an IPL.
+Complete the following tasks to get into **System Service Tools (SST),** change your passwords, and configure the newly attached disk.
+Configuring a newly attached disk is required.

 ![Changing the system value](./images/terminal-ibmi-ipl.png "Changing the system value"){: caption="Figure 5.
 Changing the system value" caption-side="bottom"}

+For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: new_window}{: external}.
+{: note}

+1. Enter the  `wkrsysval qipltype` command and change the value to **1**.
+The `wrksysval qipltype` command changes the `sysval QIPLTYPE` value.
+2. Enter the `pwrdwnsys` command to restart the IBM i operating system (OS).
+3. At the DST console on restart, enter `QSECOFR/QSECOFR` and change the password.
-After you IPL, change the `QIPLTYPE` value back to **0**.
+4. Enter the `wrksysval qipltype` command and change the value to **0**.
+5. Reenter the `pwrdwnsys` command to restart the IBM i OS again.

+You can now log in, run `STRSST`, and manage the newly attached disk as the password is manageable.

 ## Using SSH tunneling to allow ACS to connect over the public IP
 {: #ssh-tunneling}